-6. Optionally, in the Transport Buffer Size field, type the number of bytes to reserve in memory for buffering unencrypted data from the network.
+- 7. If the Impala server is configured to use SSL, then click SSL Options to configure SSL for the connection.
+For more information, see Configuring SSL Verification on page 1. - 8.
+Optionally, in the Transport Buffer Size field, type the number of bytes to reserve in memory for buffering unencrypted data from the network.

-7. To save your settings and close the dialog box, click OK
+9. To save your settings and close the dialog box, click OK.